tnarik/env-machine_learning/README.md

 This environment includes **Pandas**, **Numpy** and other Open Source Machine Learning/Data Science libraries, to support the Python based machine learning courses and projects.

+It started initially as a `Direnv` oriented environment, but I am in the process of evaluating `Conda` (via the `Anaconda` distribution) as I identified a couple of benefits in doing that.

 ## Courses and projects